 As students work toward consensus on their group's designs, ask, "Why have you chosen light/sound?"
 Redirect students to the pros and cons list of flags and drums and appropriate pages in the eBook to support their design choices with relevant evidence from data.

-Once you have approved students designs, allow them to construct, test, and improve at their own pace.
+Once you have approved students' designs, allow them to construct, test, and improve them at their own pace.
 When time is up, bring student groups together to share their designs.
-Consider asking each group to share:
+Consider asking each group to share the following:

 If students are able to independently write, you might next have each student complete a reflection on their design.

-NSTA has created a How can we send a message to someone far away? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+NSTA has created a How can we send messages to someone far away? collection of resources to support teachers and families using this task.
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.